 According to WebMD, oregano contains chemicals that “might help reduce cough and spasms.”
 And while we need more studies on its direct impact on asthma, the fact that it oregano oil is a known anti-inflammatory was enough for me to give it a try (asthma is caused by inflammation of the airways, after all).

-You can take oregano as a supplement, and oregano oil is very popular among natural health enthusiasts.
+You can take oregano as a supplement, and oregano oil is very popular among natural health enthusiasts (learn more about how to use oregano oil for asthma here).
 Or, you can do what I do – use it liberally while cooking, and drink oregano tea.
 I can’t lie – I was apprehensive about trying oregano tea, because it just sounded weird.
 But it turns out, I love the flavor, and so I enjoy this tea regularly.
+Learn more about the benefits of oregano tea on lung health here.

 You can make oregano tea from the herbs in your pantry, but again, I like to buy tea bags so I don’t have to mess around.
 I went with this Oregano Tea from Buddha blends and was very happy with it (I particularly like that they use unbleached tea bags).
 Find it on Amazon here.